AJMansfield/Intelligence-Core-Public/kttu02.5.md

 "But maybe?
 I know a bigger place, maybe I can make a deal for not very much.
   And you can sell your things if you need.
 I can help, get good deal."

 "Yeah."
 You sigh again.
-"I suppose I'll have to sell some my stuff, sooner or later."
+"I suppose I'll have to sell some of my stuff, sooner or later."

-You didn't notice when Jerry had entered, but he speaks up now.
-"What is your other stuff across the canyon?
-Maybe we can help."

 ----

+Unfortunately, very little of what you own you can realistically afford to sell, Perhaps you would be able to get a few chips trading in your watch, but everything else you were going to need long-term, and especially for clothing it wasn't likely you'd ever be able to find suitable replacements that fit you later on.

+The one thing you do seriously consider trying to sell is your handgun, but unless you are able to find a buyer interested in what would be in their eyes a massively oversized novelty weapon, you'll be unlikely to get a good price for it, so you just hold on to it for now.

-True to her word, Morgan manages to find you a bigger place, one with ceilings high enough you didn't have to constantly worry about hitting your head, and, thank god, with its own shower and bathroom instead of the single communal bathroom shared between a dozen apartments in the old place.
+True to her word, though, Morgan manages to find you a bigger place, one with ceilings high enough you didn't have to constantly worry about hitting your head, and, thank god, with its own shower and bathroom instead of the single communal bathroom shared between a dozen apartments in the old place.
+Showers are still cold,
-There's even a table and chairs, and a small balcony.
+  but there's even a table and chairs, and a small balcony.

-There was, though, apparently some mismatch in expectations, as you're now sharing this new larger place with not just Morgan and Jerry, but also the two other migrant-class workers from the crew, Nydia and Eli (or so you've nicknamed them, anyway).
+There was, though, apparently some mismatch in expectations, as you're now sharing this new larger place with not just Morgan and Jerry, but also the two other migrant-class halflings from the crew, Nydia and Eli (or so you've nicknamed them, anyway).

-You guess it makes sense.
+You guess it's not all bad though;
 By splitting the rent five ways you _are_ able to get more square footage per dollar, or whatever units these halflings used anyway.
 Given how much of a mess language is here, you're not sure if you want to open that can of worms.

+And while you still don't have _much_ privacy,
+  Morgan has seemed to accept your rationale of "not dripping water on the floor" as valid reason to finish drying off and dress in the bathroom rather than out in the common area, so at least _that_ isn't a problem anymore.

-In any case, over the next week &mdash; here, six days, the 78 day year being divided into thirteen of them &mdash;
+In any case, over the next week &mdash;
-  Jerry helps you locate most of the equipment you need in order to stretch a line across the canyon to use for moving your stuff across.
+  here, six days &mdash;
+  in between the long days working in the fields harvesting _tsussupkan_, you begin putting together a more concrete plan on how to get the rover and its cargo across the canyon.

 The basic concept is to stretch a thick steel cable across the canyon somewhere and anchor it firmly between two supports, then use a thinner cable to pull some sort of carriage across with the cargo suspended from it.
+You've seen the dome maintenance crews hauling large reels of wire rope used for construction and repairs, so cable of the sort you need is at least available, although you don't yet know at what price.

-You've run the numbers,
+You run the numbers.
-  and three-quarter inch steel cable should be able to support the weight of the rover's main chassis.
+A three-quarter inch steel wire rope (or the local nominal equivalent) should be able to support the weight of the rover's main chassis, with a reasonable safety factor.
-The wheels and cargo would have to be hauled over separately, but that should let you maintain a reasonable safety margin, but it _should_ work.
+The wheels and cargo would have to be hauled over separately, but this _should_ work.

-Hopefully, you'll be able to purchase an end-of-reel offcut from one of the massive spools of steel cable used by the dome maintenance crews for construction and repairs.

-Your initial design called for using wood beams to construct the A-frame braces and anchors at each end, but you quickly realize that there's not much in the way of "wood" available out here except as a luxury material.
+In addition to the cable, your initial design calls for using wood beams to construct A-frame braces and anchors at each end, but you quickly realize there's not really much in the way of "wood" available out here except as a luxury material.
-However with Jerry's help, you're able to find some light-gauge steel box section that's suitable.
+Some kind of light-gauge steel box section, then?
+You've seen steel structural tubing in use, so it should be possible to get hold of some yourself.

-Either way, you still have no idea where to get the rigging hardware you'll need to put it all together though, and all of this is _quite_ expensive, more than you can afford at the moment.
+Either way, you still have no idea where to get the rigging hardware you'll need to put it all together, nor what the local vocabulary for any of it might be.
-Knowing how much all of this costs at least gives you a goal to save for though, and that's something.
+If you're able to find someone who deals in that kind of equipment, you could probably just draw a diagram of the specific pulley blocks and anchors you need to explain, but even assuming they have all of the pieces and are willing to sell them to you, odds are they're be _quite_ expensive.

-One particularily good stroke of luck, though, is when Nydia manages to get a hold of a collection of survey maps that show parts of the canyon networks near the city.
+However, you do have one stroke of luck in the week, when Nydia approaches you and shows you a collection of survey maps that show parts of the canyon networks near the city, stating that she'd managed to acquire them the day before.
-You hadn't actually asked her to help, but this is a major breakthrough, and you're glad for it.
+This is a bit of a surprise to you &mdash;
+  you haven't even talked with any of them about your plan;
+  so she must've just seen your notes and decided to take the initiative.
+But you are certainly glad for the help, as this was a major breakthrough for you.

-Up untill this point you've just had to take it on faith that you'd be able to find a spot narrow enough to cross, but using the map, you're able to identify a site only a couple days hike from the city where the canyon gets pinched between two large rocky outcrops and narrows to less than 150 feet.
+Up until this point you've just had to take it on faith that you'd be able to find a spot where the canyon narrows enough that you're able to span it, but using the map, you're able to identify a site only a couple days hike from the city where the canyon gets pinched between two large rocky outcrops and narrows to less than 150 feet.

-(Apparently the map's creators had had similar thoughts to your own when they'd found the site, as it was marked as ideal spot for a hypothetical future bridge, not that such a bridge was likely to be built anywhere in the near future.)
+(Apparently the map's creators had had similar thoughts to your own when they'd found the site, as it was marked as ideal spot for a hypothetical future bridge.)

-So at least now you have a solid idea of exactly _where_ you'll need to lug the 300 pound spool of &mdash; hey wait, isn't gravity lower here than on Earth?
+So, now you at least have a solid idea of exactly _where_ you'll need to lug the 300 pound spool of &mdash;
+  hey wait, isn't gravity lower here than on Earth?
-You go back to your original calculations and run the numbers again.
+You go back to your notes and run the numbers again.

-Looks like half-inch steel cable will actually be enough, but even accounting for the slightly reduced gravity the spool of cable is still going to weight at least 80 pounds, and that's not counting any of the other equipment you'll need.
+Looks like half-inch steel cable will actually be enough, but even accounting for the thinner cable and reduced gravity, the spool of cable is still going to weight at least 80 pounds, and that's not counting any of the other equipment.
-And it all has to be transported to the canyon's edge one way or another, and how you're going to manage that is still an unsolved problem.
+And you still need to transport it all to the canyon's edge one way or another;
+  how to do that is still an unsolved problem.

-The other big problem was operational.
+The other big problem is operational.
-Normally, for something like this you'd have at least two people, one on each side, to handle setting up and tensioning the cable, and of course for running things across.
+Normally, for something like this you have at least two people, one on each side, to handle setting up and tensioning the cable, and of course for running things across.
-Without a second person, you were going to need to hike across the canyon floor several times in order to set it up, and crossing won't be possible directly at the chosen site.
-Rather, you'll have to hike nearly a day further south, almost to where you left the rover, in order to get across.
+Without a second person, you will need to hike across the canyon floor several times in order to set it up, and based on the map the nearest place where it's possible to cross the canyon is nearly a day's hike to the south, almost to where you'd left your rover.

 You quickly work out how many times you'll need to go across.
-You'll have the rover on the far side at least, until you disassemble it to move across, so that saves at least a bit of time...
+You'll have the rover on the far side at least, until you're forced to disassemble it, so that saves at least a bit of time...

 You add up the travel time.
 Six crossings, 23 days.
-And that's assuming everything goes smoothly, and none of the equipment you'll be forced to leave unattended at the canyon edge is stolen or damaged.
+And that assumes everything goes smoothly, and none of the equipment you'll be forced to leave unattended at the canyon edge is stolen or damaged.
-Oh and don't forget that it rains every day, you'll need to find a way to prevent the cable from rusting, and there's still a good chance you'll manage to injure yourself in the process and probably get trapped at the bottom of the canyon and washed away and killed.
+You've yet to encounter bandits yourself, but it's not for no reason that nearly everyone who enters or leaves the city does so armed.

-At some point you find yourself talking over the problems with your roommates.
+At some point you find yourself talking over these problems with your roommates.
 Maybe one of them might have a better idea, or if nothing else you might be able to get one of them to loan you some cash to help pay for the equipment.